Marchex (NASDAQ:MCHX) Coverage Initiated by Analysts at StockNews.com

-Analysts at StockNews.com started coverage on shares of Marchex (NASDAQ:MCHX – Get Free Report) in a research report issued to clients and investors on Friday.
-The brokerage set a “hold” rating on the technology company’s stock.
+StockNews.com began coverage on shares of Marchex (NASDAQ:MCHX – Get Free Report) in a report issued on Saturday.
+The firm set a “hold” rating on the technology company’s stock.

-Marchex (NASDAQ:MCHX – Get Free Report) last released its quarterly earnings results on Thursday, March 6th.
-The technology company reported ($0.04) EPS for the quarter, missing the consensus estimate of ($0.02) by ($0.02).
-The business had revenue of $11.92 million for the quarter, compared to analysts’ expectations of $12.01 million.
+Marchex (NASDAQ:MCHX – Get Free Report) last announced its earnings results on Thursday, March 6th.
+The technology company reported ($0.04) earnings per share for the quarter, missing the consensus estimate of ($0.02) by ($0.02).
 Marchex had a negative net margin of 8.60% and a negative return on equity of 10.76%.
-As a group, sell-side analysts predict that Marchex will post -0.1 EPS for the current fiscal year.
+The company had revenue of $11.92 million during the quarter, compared to analysts’ expectations of $12.01 million.
+Analysts expect that Marchex will post -0.1 earnings per share for the current fiscal year.

 Insider Transactions at Marchex

-Hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
-Geode Capital Management LLC boosted its position in shares of Marchex by 3.5% in the fourth quarter.
-Geode Capital Management LLC now owns 359,641 shares of the technology company’s stock worth $630,000 after purchasing an additional 12,255 shares during the period.
-AMH Equity Ltd bought a new position in Marchex in the 4th quarter worth $438,000.
-LPL Financial LLC purchased a new stake in Marchex in the 4th quarter worth $55,000.
-Arcadia Wealth Management Inc. bought a new stake in Marchex during the fourth quarter valued at about $51,000.
-Finally, Millennium Management LLC lifted its position in shares of Marchex by 55.5% in the fourth quarter.
-Millennium Management LLC now owns 21,287 shares of the technology company’s stock valued at $37,000 after acquiring an additional 7,598 shares in the last quarter.
-73.46% of the stock is owned by hedge funds and other institutional investors.
+Several hedge funds have recently modified their holdings of MCHX.
+Kanen Wealth Management LLC purchased a new stake in Marchex during the 1st quarter worth about $813,000.
+AMH Equity Ltd purchased a new position in shares of Marchex in the 4th quarter worth $438,000.
+LPL Financial LLC acquired a new position in shares of Marchex in the 4th quarter valued at about $55,000.
+Arcadia Wealth Management Inc. purchased a new stake in Marchex during the fourth quarter worth approximately $51,000.
+Finally, Geode Capital Management LLC grew its stake in shares of Marchex by 9.1% in the third quarter.
+Geode Capital Management LLC now owns 347,386 shares of the technology company’s stock valued at $650,000 after buying an additional 29,042 shares in the last quarter.
+73.46% of the stock is owned by institutional investors and hedge funds.

 Marchex Company Profile